Handy4ndy/HandyHooks/xMerch_/README.md

   - URI length errors: Use XRPL Hex Visualizer for consistent `URIL`.
 - **State Tracking**: Monitor state with XRPLWin Hook Testnet.

-## License
-This project is licensed under the [Creative Commons Legal Code CC0 1.0 Universal](LICENSE).
-Use, edit, and distribute freely.

 ## Contributing
 Integrate these Hooks into your e-commerce platforms or contribute new ones!
 Submit issues or PRs to enhance **HandyHooks**.
 For educational Hooks, see [Xahau Hooks 101](Xahau-Hooks-101/README.md).